Bursectomy - Surgical Bursa Removal

 Once your new tissue has begun to grow you will be encouraged to gain back some of your range of motion (ROM) and increase the stability of your joint.
-Your doctor or surgeon may also introduce regular physical therapy appointments.
+Depending on the location and severity of the surgery, your doctor or surgeon may also introduce regular PT appointments (generally within 2 to 6 weeks after surgery).
 You may still be expected to wear a sling/cast/brace to reduce the amount of stress you are placing on your joint during movement (reducing your risk of re-injury).

 You will start gradual movement of your joint in a free (non-forced) way with very low impact exercises, normally with very few repetitions of activity.
 Your joint may be stiff at first, and you should expect simple and easy movement to be a bit more difficult for you to master and painful.
-Exercise of any kind is a method of increasing blood-flow in your joint to increase the amount of oxygen, nutrients, white blood cells and anti-bodies that travel to your injured tissue.
+Exercise of any kind is a method of increasing blood-flow in your joint to increase the amount of oxygen and nutrients that travel to your injured tissue.

 You might start with gentle active limb extensions and flexion exercises with a hard brace/cast on at 0 - 14 days.
 In weeks 2 & 3, when you're out of a hard brace, pain is the guiding factor with tolerance of weight-bearing for any exercises.